Keyaan-07/mmWave/JOURNAL.md

 i have sat on 13th, so i'm working less these days, anyways, i'll update production files today

 oh shoot, i discovered a problem with the footprint assignment too, gotta fix that rn.

+did a bit of changes to the silkscreen too, will need to change the images again :noo:

+### time spent today: 20 mins

+UPDATE IMAGES BEFORE SUBMITTING